 • consolidate dynamically towards an integrated, open, inclusive, competitive, and economically efficient EU financial market; • remove the remaining economically significant barriers so financial services can be provided and capital can circulate freely throughout the EU at the lowest possible cost - with effective levels of prudential and conduct of business regulation, resulting in high levels of financial stability, consumer benefits and consumer protection • implement, enforce and continuously evaluate the existing legislation and to apply rigorously the better regulation agenda to future initiatives• enhance supervisory cooperation and convergence in the EU, deepen relations with other global financial marketplaces and strengthen European influence globally.
+149 culture and history diverge, harmonization is even more problematic.
+150

-The EU seeks to integrate financial markets by removing barriers and by agreeing on harmonized rules on financial services, but the process of harmonizing the rules is a slow one.
+The EU seeks to integrate financial markets by removing barriers and by agreeing on harmonized rules on financial services, but the process of harmonizing the rules has been a slow one.
 Harmonization of regulation is difficult even where the countries involved are at similar levels of economic development, and have similar cultural environments.
-Where culture and history diverge, harmonization is even more problematic.135
+Where

-See, e.g., EU Commission, WHITE PAPER: FINANCIAL SERVICES POLICY 2005-2010 (Dec.
-5, 2005) available at http://ec.europa.eu/internal_market/finances/docs/white_paper/white_paper en.pdf.
+149 See, e.g., EU Commission, White Paper: Financial Services Policy 2005-2010 (Dec.
+5, 2005).